Ivory42/Drones/README.md

 This plugin comes with several forwards and natives to use with other plugins.
 Refer to `scripting/include/customdrones.inc` for more detailed explanations.

 ### Natives
-  - `CD_ToggleViewLocked` - Unlock/Lock a drone to the player's view angles
+  - `FDroneStatics` static class for general drone natives
+    ### Weapon Natives
+    - Weapons using `WeaponType_Custom` can utilize these natives to provide custom functionality
-  - `CD_SpawnDroneByName` - Spawns a drone for a client from the given config name
+    - `FireBullets` Fires bullets from the given weapon
-  - `CD_SetWeaponReloading` - Initiates a reload sequence on the given weapon for a drone
+    - `FireRockets` Fires rockets from the given weapon
-  - `CD_GetDroneWeapon` - Retrieves the weapon object from the given slot
+    - `FireGrenades` Fires grenades from the given weapon
-  - `CD_GetDroneActiveWeapon` - Retrieves the active weapon object and its slot for the given drone
+    - `FireActiveWeapon` Fires the current active weapon controlled by the given seat
-  - `CD_IsValidDrone` - Checks a given entity to see if it is a drone or not
-  - `CD_SpawnRocket` - Spawns and prepares a rocket to be used as a base projectile
-  - `CD_SpawnDroneBomb` - Spawns a custom bomb entity to be dropped from drones
-  - `CD_FireBullet` - Fires a hitscan attack from the drone
-  - `CD_GetParamFloat` - Retrieves a float parameter from a drone's config file
-  - `CD_GetParamInteger` - Retrieves an integer parameter from a drone's config file
-  - `CD_GetParamString` - Retrieves a string parameter from a drone's config file
-  - `CD_GetCameraHeight` - Retrieves the vertical offset of a drone's view camera
-  - `CD_DroneTakeDamage` - Damages a drone and sends a damage event to the attacker
-  - `CD_OverrideMaxSpeed` - Overrides the max speed for the given drone
-  - `CD_GetClientDrone` - Retrieves the given client's drone object if currently piloting one

 ### Forwards
-  - `CD_OnDroneCreated` - Called when a drone initially spawns
+  - `CD2_OnDroneCreated` - Called when a drone initially spawns
-  - `CD_OnDroneDestroyed` - Called when a drone is destroyed
+  - `CD2_OnDroneDestroyed` - Called when a drone is destroyed
-  - `CD_OnDroneRemoved` - Called when a drone is removed from the world after being destroyed
+  - `CD2_OnDroneRemoved` - Called when a drone is removed from the world after being destroyed
-  - `CD_OnWeaponChanged` - Called when a player cycles weapons on a drone
+  - `CD2_OnWeaponChanged` - Called when a player cycles weapons on a drone
-  - `CD_OnDroneAttack` - Called when a drone fires its active weapon
+  - `CD2_OnWeaponFire` - Called when a weapon on a drone is fired
-  - `CD_OnPlayerEnterDrone` - Called when a player enters a drone
+  - `CD2_OnPlayerEnterDrone` - Called when a player enters a drone
-  - `CD_OnPlayerExitDrone` - Called when a player exits a drone
+  - `CD2_OnPlayerExitDrone` - Called when a player exits a drone

 ## Known Issues